LionelRoxas/LionelRoxas.github.io/projects/pointsystemapp.md

   }, [token, classCode]);
 }
 ```
-Next, here is an example of API integration using Axios to interact with the backend:
+Next, here is an example of API integration using <strong>Axios</strong> to interact with the backend:

 ```cpp
 const addPoints = (studentId, points, reason) => {